dalepurvis1991/donnaai/replit.md

-# Baron - Email Assistant
+# Donna AI - Email Assistant

 ## Overview

-Baron is a modern email management and categorization application built with a React frontend and Express.js backend.
+Donna AI is a modern email management and categorization application built with a React frontend and Express.js backend.
 The system automatically categorizes emails into three main types: FYI (informational), Draft (requiring action), and Forward (to be shared).
 It integrates with Gmail via IMAP to fetch and process emails, providing users with a clean dashboard interface to manage their email workflow.

 ## System Architecture